ElzevanderWerf/Ranta-2011/README.md

 		>make pgf
 		>stack build
-		>stack run trans ggc-formulas.tmp ggc-eng.tmp PropEng
+		>stack run trans PropGGC out/ggc-formulas.tmp PropEng out/ggc-eng.tmp

 5. I used `makecsv.py` to combine them again into a csv for readability:

-		>python makecsv.py ggc-formulas.tmp ggc-eng.tmp ggc-formulas-to-eng.csv
+		>python makecsv.py out/ggc-formulas.tmp out/ggc-eng.tmp out/ggc-formulas-to-eng.csv

 #### TEST 3 Own random generation function
 **(Filenames start with test3)**
 I designed a random generation function myself, which should include more different numbers and variables, and not allow for vacuous quantification.

 1. In `test3RandomGenerationLatex.py`, I wrote a Python script to randomly generate formulas in Latex notation, with an arithmetic lexicon.
 The output generated formulas are in `test3Latex.tmp`.
 2. In `test3RandomGenerationGGC.py`, I wrote a Python script to randomly generate formulas in GGC notation, with a lexicon similar as the one in GGC.
 The output generated formulas are in `test3GGC.tmp`.
+3. 4.
+I ran TransTest.hs with arguments `test3GGC.tmp` and `test3Eng.tmp` (this took about ?? minutes):

+		>stack run trans PropGGC out/test3GGC.tmp PropEng out/test3Eng.tmp